ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 You will choose your own partner.
 You may choose any partner from your lab section.
-E.g. if you are in the 9am Tuesday lab section in B230, you must work with another student from her section.
-These pairings will be organized in lab in the first week.
+E.g. if you are in the 9am Tuesday lab section in B230, you must work with another student from that section.
+The pairings for PA1 will be organized in lab in the first week.

 You will need to arrange times to meet outside of class.
 We expect you will